smsaladi/codonpair/README.md

 https://www.ncbi.nlm.nih.gov/pubmed/18583614

-The difference(s) between the (python) implementation here and the earlier work requires further investigation.
-2 regression tests don't pass.
+The difference(s) between the (python) implementation here and the earlier is tiny and could be tracked down with some further investigation.
+Thus, 2 regression tests don't pass (and it looks like the CI is failing).

 ## Installation